2019: Michael Sitton

 If you have any questions about this process please contact firstname.lastname@example.org

 Composers retain copyright of music submitted.
-By submitting a composition in this competition, the winning composer agrees that your composition maybe photocopied for the purposes of adjudication, rehearsal and performance by the Rutland Area Chorus, and that the winning composer will provide orchestral parts by November 1st, 2019.
+By submitting a composition in this competition, the winning composer agrees that your composition maybe photocopied for the purposes of adjudication, rehearsal and performance by the Rutland Area Chorus, and that the winning composer will provide orchestral parts as specified in the timeline below.
 Also, the winning composer grants Grace Congregational UCC the right to audio and video record the live performance, to distribute the recording for marketing/PR purposes, and to feature the recording on our website, and social media account at no cost to Grace Congregational UCC.
 The composer, with permission from Grace Congregational UCC, may use the recorded performance for future promotion of the work.